Below are the answers to frequently asked questions regarding the Cell, Molecular and Cancer Biology Program at IU School of Medicine-Bloomington:

 Is the TOEFL required for international applicants?

 Yes, the TOEFL exam is required for international applicants.
-Please send TOEFL scores to Indiana University Graduate School using code 1324.
-If the applicant has completed a degree in the US, this requirement is waived.
+Please send TOEFL scores to Indiana University Graduate School using code 1324, no department code is required.
+If the applicant has completed a degree at an institution taught in English AND in a country where the official/primary language is English, this requirement is waived.

 As of Jan 1, 2022, the stipend is $27,500 per year.